mkeathley2/family-mapping-app/README.md

 An interactive web application for geocoding family addresses and visualizing them on a map with powerful selection and export tools.
 Now with dataset management and file upload capabilities!

+## 🔒 Privacy & Data Security

+**⚠️ IMPORTANT: This repository contains NO real address data!**

+- **No Personal Information**: This GitHub repository does not contain any real addresses, family names, or personal information
+- **Sample Data Only**: The included `sample_addresses.csv` contains only fictional example data for demonstration
+- **Your Data Stays Local**: All address data you upload stays on your local machine and is never shared
+- **Git Protection**: The `.gitignore` file ensures that any real address data you import will never be accidentally uploaded to version control

+**To use this app with your own data:**
+1. Download/clone this repository
+2. Follow the installation instructions below
+3. Upload your own CSV files through the web interface
+4. Your data will be stored locally in the `datasets/` folder (which is excluded from git)

 ## 🆕 What's New in v0.0.2

 ### 📤 File Upload & Dataset Management